pjstadig/tim-clojure-1.0-snapshot/example/README.markdown

 1. Install Maven, Terracotta, and Clojure.
 Please refer to the appropriate websites ([http://maven.apache.org/](http://maven.apache.org/), ([http://www.terracotta.org/](http://www.terracotta.org/), and [http://www.clojure.org/](http://www.clojure.org/)) for installation instructions.
 (NOTE: You will need to make sure that you are using Clojure [r1310](http://code.google.com/p/clojure/source/browse/trunk/src/jvm/clojure/lang/Keyword.java?r=1310) or later, because the Keyword class needs to have hashCode implemented to play nicely with Terracotta.)

-2. Define three environment variables: JAVA_HOME, TC_HOME, and CLOJURE_EXT.
-JAVA_HOME should be the directory in which you installed the JDK.
-TC_HOME should be the directory in which you installed Terracotta.
-CLOJURE_EXT should be the directory in which you have any Clojure code you'd like to be added to the classpath.
-For simplicity, I have just linked my clojure-slim.jar into my CLOJURE_EXT directory.
-If you don't want to do that, then you can also define a CLASSPATH envorinment variable that includes your clojure-slim.jar.
+2. Define three environment variables: `JAVA_HOME`, `TC_HOME`, and `CLOJURE_EXT`.  `JAVA_HOME` should be the directory in which you installed the JDK.  `TC_HOME` should be the directory in which you installed Terracotta.  `CLOJURE_EXT` should be the directory in which you have any Clojure code you'd like to be added to the classpath.
+For simplicity, I have just linked my `clojure-slim.jar` into my `CLOJURE_EXT` directory.
+If you don't want to do that, then you can also define a `CLASSPATH` envorinment variable that includes your `clojure-slim.jar`.
-   (**\*\*IMPORTANT NOTE\*\* You must use clojure-slim.jar.
-This TIM makes compiler changes, and the full clojure.jar includes precompiled versions of core.clj, main.clj, etc.  You need to let the TIM compile those files for you.**)
+   (**\*\*IMPORTANT NOTE\*\* You must use `clojure-slim.jar`.
+This TIM makes compiler changes, and the full `clojure.jar` includes precompiled versions of `core.clj`, `main.clj`, etc.  You need to let the TIM compile those files for you.**)

 3. Start the Terracotta server.
-From this directory type "mvn tc:start".
+From this directory type `mvn tc:start`.
 You may also want to start the Terracotta administration application, so you can see what objects are being added to the cache.
-Type "mvn tc:admin" from this directory.
+Type `mvn tc:admin` from this directory.

 4. Start the clojure REPL with the Terracotta instrumentation.
-From the this directory, type "./bin/dso-clojure @tc-repl.clj".
-If you'd like to run it with a debugger, then type "./bin/dso-clojure-debug @tc-repl.clj".
-You can then connect a Java debugger (JSwat has worked for me) to localhost:8888.
+From the this directory, type `./bin/dso-clojure @tc-repl.clj`.
+If you'd like to run it with a debugger, then type `./bin/dso-clojure-debug @tc-repl.clj`.
+You can then connect a Java debugger (JSwat has worked for me) to `localhost:8888`.

 Once in the REPL, you can do anything you would normally do in a Clojure REPL.
 Here is a transcript of a session: